 The Integrated Government Philippines (iGovPhil) Program was launched on 28 June 2012.
 It seeks to achieve a higher level of e-government, or the application of information and communications technology (ICT) to rationalize government operations and improve the delivery of services to the people.

-The iGovPhil Project is now in its third phase of implementation.
-It has achieved most of its targets and still committed in providing the necessary infrastructure, software, and platform needed for e-government.
+The iGovPhil Program has achieved most of its targets and still committed to provide the necessary infrastructure, software, and platform needed for e-government.

 INFRASTRUCTURE AS A SERVICE

 The infrastructure services of iGovPhil include the creation of data centers, cloud infrastructures and layout of fiber optic networks to interconnect government offices and provide high-speed communication.